cardosoguisilva/post-install-config/README.md

 <li>Creating <a href="https://docs.osticket.com/en/latest/Admin/Agents/Agents.html">AGENTS</a></li>
   <ul>
     <li>Admin Panel -> Agents -> Add New</li>
-    <li>Add multiple agents create a username and password for each agent, write it down in case you forget.</li>
+    <li>Add multiple agents, create a username and password for each agent, and write it down in case you forget.</li>
      <li>Make sure to select Access/Permissions/Teams for each agent.</li>

   ![image](https://github.com/cardosoguisilva/post-install-config/assets/157248613/15fe89c2-435b-48e1-9297-ed0da6c0a90d)